 For information about the differences between FlexVolume and CSI, see Differences between the CSI and FlexVolume plug-ins.

 Use CSI to mount file systems

-For information about how to mount file systems byusing CSI, see Use NAS file systems provided by Apsara File Storage NAS.
+For information about how to mount file systems by using CSI, see NAS volume overview.

 Use FlexVolume to mount file systems

-For information about how to mount file systems by using FlexVolume, see Use NAS volumes.
-To ensure flexibility and reduce O&M complexity, we recommend that you use PVs or persistent volume claims (PVCs) rather than volumes when you use FlexVolume to mount file systems.
+For information about how to mount file systems by using FlexVolume, see NAS volume overview.
+To ensure flexibility and reduce O&M complexity, we recommend that you use PVs or persistent volume claims (PVCs) instead of volumes when you use FlexVolume to mount file systems.
 You can mount file systems by using the FlexVolume storage driver provided by Alibaba Cloud.
 You cannot mount file systems by using the NFS driver provided by Kubernetes.